Best MTB body armor 2023 – top options for protection and comfort

 Back panel doesn’t extend as wide under shoulder blades to protect side ribs and vital organs

 This Trail Skins Air vest is designed to be Dainese’s body protection with the most emphasis on freedom of movement, weight saving and ventilation.
 As such, it's the lightest we've tested.
 Despite being so lightweight, there’s still both front and rear protection with a minimal chest plate, and a longer (albeit thin) spine-protecting panel.
-Dainese also offers a version with shoulder pads called the Rival Pro Tee for £170.
+Dainese also offers a version with shoulder pads called the Rival Pro Tee.

 Both panels here are removable for washing, so you can take the chest panel out for an even lighter, more invisible feel if you want.
 The vest is also long enough to tuck into pant waistbands, which helps stop it riding up while riding.

 Dainese’s pads are dense and solid to really protect you in any arguments with rocks, and also 55 percent open to enhance airflow.
 The panels comprise three independent layers that can slide over each other, but also twist and deform well so that it’s reasonably flexible once warmed up.
 Coverage here doesn’t extend to side ribs or organs at the back, so this vest is more about being so comfortable you can wear it on every single ride than offering maximum protection.
-I’d argue that makes it especially suited to aggro trail riders pushing hard or e-bikers who want a bit of protection for the longer distances and extra descents those bikes allow.
+We’d argue that makes it especially suited to aggro trail riders pushing hard or e-bikers who want a bit of protection for the longer distances and extra descents those bikes allow.

-The Trail Skins vest sits in pretty close to the body, although the back panel is a bit more disconnected from the spine’s curvature than some (like the Bluegrass vest) that totally traces the back and shoulders, and fits a bit more snuggly.
-Breathability and moisture wicking is effective (although again, not quite at Bluegrass levels – see below), and there are five sizes available to ensure a good fit.
+The Trail Skins vest sits pretty close to the body, although the back panel is a bit more disconnected from the spine’s curvature than some (like the Bluegrass vest) that totally traces the back and shoulders, and fits a bit more snuggly.
+Breathability and moisture wicking are effective (although again, not quite at Bluegrass levels – see below), and there are five sizes available to ensure a good fit.
 The price is also very competitive for double-sided protection.

 See our Dainese Trail Skins Air Vest review for more detail.

-Bluegrass Seamless Lite D3O Back Protector
+Back of man wearing Bluegrass Seamless Lite D3O Back Protector

-(Image credit: Mick Kirkman)
+The Bluegrass' impact-hardening panel mirrors the body's curves (Image credit: Mick Kirkman)

 The best option for back protection and riding in the heat